 Value of Treatment

-Since 2015, the EPA is a partner of the European Brain Council (EBC)’s research project on the Value of Treatment for brain disorders.
-The aim of this project is to estimate the economic costs of psychiatric and neurological disorders taking multiple health care systems in Europe into account.
-By doing so, the VoT project provides evidence-based and cost-effective policy recommendations for the adoption and implementation of a more patient-centred and sustainable coordinated care model for those disorders.
+Since 2015, the EPA is partner of the European Brain Council (EBC)’s research project on the Value of Treatment (VoT) for psychiatric and neurological disorders.
+The aim of this project is to examine health gains and socio-economic impacts resulting from optimized healthcare interventions, in comparison with current care or no treatment.
+By doing so, the VoT project provides evidence-based and cost-effective policy recommendations for the adoption and implementation of a more patient-centred and sustainable coordinated care model for these disorders.

-Currently the EPA has taken the leadership for the development and implementation of a Case Study focusing on Transition of Care.
-We kicked-off two Working Groups in January 2019: one on Eating Disorders and the other one on Major Depressive Disorder.
+In 2018, the EPA has taken the leadership for the development and implementation of the working groups on Anorexia Nervosa and Major Depressive Disorder.

-For more information on the VoT project, the goals and achievements so far, check out the webpage of the Eurpean Brain Council.
+For more information on the VoT project, the goals and achievements, check out the webpage of the European Brain Council.